Generic Header Banner Generic Header Banner

 Harnessing Gen AI to Intelligently Streamline Risk Management

 Gen AI revolutionizes screening operations by optimizing processes, significantly enhancing the accuracy, efficiency and cost-effectiveness of adverse media screening.
 It leverages Natural Language Processing (NLP) to improve accuracy by accommodating variations in entity names, including root words with prefixes and suffixes.
-Phonetics-matching enhances the screening process by enabling searches for names that sound alike.
+Phonetic matching further improves results by identifying names that sound alike, reducing missed risks and false negatives across adverse media AML workflows..

 Simultaneously, the intelligent risk-based search option customizes searches to fit specific client profiles, pinpointing relevant negative news mentions with precision.
 Meanwhile, data aggregation and consolidation capabilities streamline operations with support for standalone or bulk uploads of individual / entity names.
 The system also summarizes investigation outcomes, simplifies manual efforts and organizes results into structured folder formats using automatic extraction capabilities.